bradmeiseles/community/GOVERNANCE.md

 Ideally, all project decisions are resolved by consensus.
 If impossible, any maintainer may call a vote.
 Unless otherwise specified in this document, any vote will be decided by a supermajority of the total maintainership, with a requirement of at least one core maintainer voting.

 Votes by maintainers (either core or non-core) belonging to the same company will count as one vote; e.g., 4 maintainers employed by company `${x}` will only have **one** combined vote.
+If voting members from a given company do not agree, the company's vote is determined by a supermajority of voters from that company.
+If no supermajority is achieved, the company is considered to have abstained.

 ## Proposal Process

 One of the most important aspects in any open source community is the concept of proposals.
 Large changes to the codebase and / or new features should be preceded by a proposal in our community repo.
-This process allows for all members of the community to weigh in on the concept (including the technical details), share their comments and ideas, and even offer to help.
+This process allows for all members of the community to weigh in on the concept (including the technical details), share their comments and ideas, and offer to help.
 It also ensures that members are not duplicating work or inadvertently stepping on toes by making large conflicting changes.

 The project roadmap is defined by accepted proposals.

 Proposals should cover the high-level objectives, use cases, and technical recommendations on how to implement.
-In general, the community member interested in implementing the proposal should be either deeply engaged in the proposal process or be the author of the proposal {him,her}self.
+In general, the community member(s) interested in implementing the proposal should be either deeply engaged in the proposal process or be an author of the proposal.

 The proposal should be documented as a separated markdown file pushed to the `proposals` folder in the [community](https://github.com/goHarbor/community) repository via PR.
 The name of the file should follow the name pattern `<short meaningful words joined by '-'>_proposal.md`, e.g: `clear-old-tags-with-policies_proposal.md`.